uoracs/talapas2-knowledge-base/docs/pirgs/class_pirg.md

 parent: Principal Investigator Research Group (PIRG)
 ---

-# Principal Investigator Research Group (PIRG) for academic classes
+# Principal Investigator Research Group (PIRG) for academic courses

-Request a PIRG for a class through the [Talapas customer portal](https://NEW_LINK)
+Request a PIRG through the [Talapas customer portal](https://hpcrcf.atlassian.net/servicedesk/customer/portal/1/group/1/create/79)

-Include the following information:
+Include the following information in the request:

-* Name of the class (i.e. actg662)
+* Name of the course (i.e. actg662)
   * this name will be used internally on Talapas as the group name and top level directory name
-* Instructor
+* Name of the Professor or Instructor
-  * Duckid of the Faculty member responsible for data, compute, and any costs associated with PIRG usage on Talapas
+  * Duckid of the Faculty member responsible for data, compute, and any costs associated with PIRG usage on Talapas *

 {: .note }
-Students are added in bulk

-{: .note }
 Data on Talapas does not have a backup copy.
-Student's access and class PIRG data is maintained for 30 days after the end of the term; then access is removed and the data is deleted.
+Student PIRG access and student PIRG data is maintained for 30 days after the end of the term.